vvr-hub/playwright-bdd-example/README.md

 * `.github/workflows/` - Contains GitHub Actions workflow files used for running automated tests in CI.
   For example, `tests-in-ci.yml` runs the Playwright tests against the production environment whenever a push or pull request is made to the `main` branch.

+* `tsconfig.json` - Configures the TypeScript compiler options such as the target version of JavaScript, module system, and support for features like strict typing and importing JSON modules.
+Ensures consistent behavior and type checking across the project.

 ## Acknowledgement and Thanks